vegetable68/tmp/PreTech.md

 ---
+title: PreTech Summer 2017
 layout: post
-title: PreTech Summer 2017
 ---

 # Hello

-Welcome to the PreTech Summer 2017 course offered by Prof. Deborah Estrin and Prof. Vitaly Shmatikov.
+Welcome to the PreTech Summer 2017 prep course offered by Cornell Tech under the supervision of Deborah Estrin.
 There will be a slack channel and a mailing list for you to ask questions, please join in with your cornell email address.
 Extra course material will be shared via a Google drive folder.`